reflectoring/reflectoring.github.io/_posts/2020-06-01-spring-boot-hazelcast.md

 The embedded cache topology supports very fast reading for high-performance computing.
 The client-server topology supports  independent scaling of the application and the cache cluster.
 It's very easy to integrate the cluster or write a client for the cluster in a Spring (Boot) application.

+If you want to play around with a working example, have a look at the code on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/hazelcast).